-- Although enrollment decreased slightly in FY21, the enrollment outlook for FY22 is uncertain due to our community size and location. - Health and Property insurance premiums continue to rise at a rate that is higher than the percentage of funding increase. - The COVID-19 pandemic continues to leave uncertainty in funding sources.
+- Although enrollment decreased slightly in FY22, the enrollment outlook for FY23 is uncertain due to our community size and location. - Health and Property insurance premiums continue to rise at a rate that is higher than the percentage of funding increase.